jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 I have already found a dataset of around 7k recipes on kaggle.
 So I am all set for development.

 Now, this application is not meant to be an application for the general public.
 Its meant to be run on my private server in a private network for some limited number of people.
 Hence, I want to keep the deployment and maintainance overhead to a minimum.
-Obviously, I
+Obviously, I am going the docker route.
+I am going to dockerize my application and run it with `docker run` command, or at least thats the plan.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0NTE3OTMzMiw2ODc2MDE2MDIsMTAxND
+eyJoaXN0b3J5IjpbLTE1ODcyNzkyOTgsNjg3NjAxNjAyLDEwMT
-Q0MTAyMV19
+Q0NDEwMjFdfQ==
 -->